 Regardless, we hope that this makes your hardscaping project and process easier, and we are of course here to help answer any further questions along the way.

 Special thanks to Keystone Hardscapes and Pavestone for the imagery!

 With each project we take on at Kansas City Hardscapes, we have a process we follow from start to finish that ensures your project will be created and completed to exceed your expectations.

 Here’s a look at the details of our process and what to expect when working with our team!

 Sometimes depending on the scope of the project they can give you an estimated quote you on the spot, but we suggest waiting for your proposal package to get a more accurate quote number.
-Your proposal package will be given to you around a week or so after your appointment, and it will contain your Proposal, Quote, and a 3D Design—all free of charge.
+Your proposal package will be given to you around a week or so after your appointment, and it will contain your Proposal, Quote, and a 3D Design.

 While you do wait and are making your decision of whether you want to proceed, it is important to consider and be aware of how far out our project queue is.
 Normally for majority of projects (with the exception of a pergola project occasionally) our project queue is about 2-3 months out all year long.
 So for example if you are having your meeting in October and are wanting your patio by the Spring of next year you will need to move fast in order to get your project on our queue to ensure it will be completed by spring and summer.

 Other than that though, from there on out it is up to you on whether you would like to work with us and begin the project!
 You can schedule this appointment by giving us a call on our office phone (816.499.2547) or by going on our website and clicking the blue “Schedule a Meeting Now” Button and choosing from our available dates and times!